johnvoon/portfolio-website/README.md

 ## <a id="technology-decisions"></a>Technology Decisions

+### jQuery

+I used jQuery to detect the page scroll points as well as add and remove classes.

 ### Bootstrap

 I made selective use of Bootstrap components, including the responsive grid layout, buttons and forms.